 Our Manager uses the proceeds from its management fee in part to pay compensation to its officers and personnel, who, notwithstanding that certain of them also are our officers, receive no cash compensation directly from us.
 We are required to reimburse our Manager for operating expenses related to us incurred by our Manager, including certain salary expenses and other expenses relating to legal, accounting, due diligence and other services.
-Of the \$2.6 million of Other operating expenses for the three months ended March 31, 2014, the Company has expensed \$1.7 million, which will be paid to the Manager.
-Of the \$2.3 million of Other operating expenses for the three months ended March 31, 2013, the Company has expensed \$1.3 million, which has been paid to the Manager.
-The Manager did not waive any expense reimbursements for the three months ended March 31, 2014 or March 31, 2013.
+Of the \$2.7 million of Other operating expenses for the three months ended June 30, 2014, the Company has expensed \$1.6 million, which will be paid to the Manager.
+Of the \$5.4 million of Other operating expenses for the six months ended June 30, 2014, the Company has expensed \$3.3 million, which will be paid to the Manager.
+Of the \$2.7 million of Other operating expenses for the three months ended June 30, 2013, the Company has expensed \$1.5 million, which has been paid to the Manager.
+Of the \$5.0 million of Other operating expenses for the six months ended June 30, 2013, the Company has expensed \$2.8 million, respectively, which has been paid to the Manager.
+The Manager did not waive any expense reimbursements for the three and six months ended June 30, 2014 or June 30, 2013.

 On July 6, 2011, we entered into (i) warrant agreements with the purchasers of units in the private placement, (ii) a restricted stock award agreement with our Manager under the Manager Equity Incentive Plan, pursuant to which the Manager received 40,250 shares of our common stock, and (iii) restricted stock award agreements with our independent directors under the Equity Incentive Plan, pursuant to which each of the initial independent directors received 1,500 shares of our common stock that vest in equal installments over three years on each annual anniversary of the grant date.
 Following the election of Arthur Ainsberg as an independent director at the 2013 Annual Meeting of Stockholders, 500 shares of the Company's common stock were granted on June 1, 2013 to Mr. Ainsberg under the Equity Incentive Plan.
 These shares will vest on July 6, 2014.
-On March 10, 2014, the Board of Directors approved the accelerated vesting of the remaining 500 shares of the Company's common stock held by James Voss on April 30, 2014, the date Mr. Voss is expected to complete his service to the Company as an independent director.
+On March 10, 2014, the Board of Directors approved the accelerated vesting of the remaining 500 shares of the Company's common stock held by James Voss on April 30, 2014, the date Mr. Voss completed his service to the Company as an independent director.

-We have presented a table that details the contractual maturity of our repurchase agreements at March 31, 2014.
+We have presented a table that details the contractual maturity of our repurchase agreements at June 30, 2014.
 See the "Liquidity and Capital Resources" section for this table.
-As of March 31, 2014 and December 31, 2013, we are obligated to pay accrued interest our repurchase agreements in the amount of \$2.9 million and \$4.0 million, respectively, inclusive of accrued interest accounted for as a component of linked transactions.
+As of June 30, 2014 and December 31, 2013, we are obligated to pay accrued interest on our repurchase agreements in the amount of \$2.3 million and \$4.0 million, respectively, inclusive of accrued interest accounted for as a component of linked transactions.